 When your child is figuring out how to find an internship in college, they might find that the internships within their field of study are highly competitive.
 For example, if your child is a journalism major and internships with notable magazines and newspapers are flooded with applicants, they can still get valuable writing experience by interning with a small business or corporation.
 There they might write the company's newsletters and update the company's blog and social media channels.
 Brainstorming this way about how their major can be applied to other industries or fields can open up internship opportunities.

 The point is for your child not to feel limited by the typical internships in any major.
-When your child aligns their internship with different industries, they can discover new career fields to potentially pursue after graduation, as well as strengthen other skills.
+When your child aligns their internship with different industries, they can explore new career fields to potentially pursue after graduation, as well as strengthen other skills.

 Help your student polish their résumé with strong detail of their past jobs.
-For example, instead of just listing "barista" and "served customers coffee," they could expand more on their experience by saying, "served more than 100 customers daily and trained new employees" Also, your student might not think about it, but their volunteer hours at church or the local animal shelter can definitely bolster a beginner's résumé.
+For example, instead of just listing "barista" and "served customers coffee," they could expand more on their experience by saying, "served more than 100 customers daily and trained new employees."
+Also, your student might not think about it, but their volunteer hours at church or the local animal shelter can bolster a beginner's résumé.

 The job market is a competitive one and internships can help your child gain a creative and professional edge over other graduates.
 These tips should help you both narrow down the best ways to find an internship in college.
-After all, the right internship can strengthen your child's work ethic, help them make valuable professional connections and give them insight into the industry they are pursuing.
+After all, the right internship can strengthen your child's work ethic, help them make valuable professional connections, and give them insight into the industry they are pursuing.